deannakylee/pmp-prep/README.md

 - Demonstrate commitment to professional excellence

 I’m excited to apply what I’ve learned in my next role and continue growing as a project leader.

+## Contact
+If you have any questions or feedback, please reach out to me via LinkedIn https://www.linkedin.com/in/deannakylee/